codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 The following is a list of all the native rules that are available to use:

-.. note:: Rule is string; there must be no spaces between the parameters, especially the "is_unique" rule.
+.. note:: Rule is a string; there must be no spaces between the parameters, especially the "is_unique" rule.
 	There can be no spaces before and after "ignore_value".

 - "is_unique[supplier.name,uuid, $uuid]"   is not ok